Anna Sutherland Bissell: Philanthropist

 Bissell was a charter member of the Ladies Literary Club, a life member of the Women's City Club, and an active member of Zonta.
 She served on the board of The Clark Memorial Home and was for years the sole woman member of the National Hardware Men's Association.

 Bissell was a generous philanthropist.
 She was the first woman trustee of the Methodist Episcopal Church and was actively involved in Bissell House, a recreation and training program for Grand Rapids, Michigan youth and immigrant women.
 She also served on the board of what was to become Blodgett Home for Children.

 Personal life

+Anna Bissell was born on 2nd December 1846 in River John, Nova Scotia, to William and Eleanor Sutherland.
+They moved to Wisconsin when Anna was a child.

 Bissell's husband was Melville Reuben Bissell.
-They had five children, Anna Dotelle Bissell (b.
-1868), Lillie May Bissell (b.
-1871), Melville Reuben Bissell (b.
-1882), Harvey Bissell (1885), and Irving Joy Bissell (b.
-1888).
+They had five children.
 In 1889, Bissell's husband died from pneumonia.

 On November 8, 1934, Bissell died in Grand Rapids, Michigan.
 Bissell is buried in Oakhill Cemetery in Grand Rapids, Michigan.

 Legacy

 In July 2016 a seven-foot (2.1 m) statue of Bissell was unveiled; it is located outside the DeVos Place Grand Gallery in Grand Rapids, Michigan.
-The bronze statue with "Anna Bissell (1846-1934)" was designed by Ann Hirsch.
+The bronze statue with "Anna Bissell (1846–1934)" was designed by Ann Hirsch.
 It was funded by the Peter Secchia family.

+There is a small park on the water in River John Nova Scotia also dedicated to Bissell.

 Bissell's home known as the Bissell House in Grand Rapids, Michigan, no longer exists, however, its site is now occupied by NBC television affiliate station WOOD-TV.